goldstrike77/ansible-role-linux-postgresql/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs PostgreSQL on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+PostgreSQL is a free and open-source relational database management system emphasizing extensibility and SQL compliance.

 ## Requirements
 ### Operating systems
-This role will work on the following operating systems:
+This Ansible role installs PostgreSQL on the Linux operating system, including establishing a filesystem structure and server configuration with some common operational features, Will works on the following operating systems:

   * CentOS 7